PROCESS & POLICIES

 THE FINAL PACKAGE

-Then I’ll do the final package, with all documents in every digital format you might need for each: Word, plain text (specially built for pasting into online forms), and PDF.
+Then I’ll do the final package, with all documents in every digital format you might need for each: Word, plain text (ASCII), and PDF.
 You’ll get detailed instructions on when to use each format, and how.

-If you’ve ordered a LinkedIn profile, if not sent in the final package, it will follow a few days later.
-(I start the LinkedIn profile only after I’ve had your final approval of the résumé.)
+If you’ve ordered a cover-letters package and/or a LinkedIn profile, it may be sent in the résumé package, or it may follow a few days later.
+(I start the letters and the LinkedIn profile only after I’ve had your final approval of the information in the résumé.)

 THE PAYOFF FOR YOUR JOB SEARCH